yuyttenhove/miniswift/README.md

 - [ ] Use arbitrary precision in geometry calculations Delaunay triangulation
 - [X] Periodic boundary conditions
 - [ ] Make parameter of number of dummy triangles and vertices
-- [ ] Treat non-periodic case correctly
+- [ ] Treat non-periodic case correctly -> bound voronoi cells by SimulationDomain
 - [ ] 3D
-- [ ] embed Vertex2D in DelaunayVertex2D?
+- [ ] embed Vertex2D in DelaunayVertex2D and Triangle2D in DelaunayTriangle2D? -> store plain triangles and vertices in
+  seperate lists in DelaunayTriangulation2D and refer to those using indices?